Indexer from scratch

 We also assume the following choice of optional packages:

-- for decoding Ethereum data and useful constants such as event topic0 values@subsquid/evm-abi
+@subsquid/evm-typegen- for decoding Ethereum data and useful constants such as event topic0 values@subsquid/evm-abi- as a peer dependency for the code generated by@subsquid/evm-typegen@subsquid/graphql-server/ OpenReader

 To make the indexer, follow these steps: